lotusempire64/Trick_Room/README.md

 git clone https://github.com/lotusempire64/Trick_Room
 cd Trick_Room
 ```
-## Warning!
+## Warning/Disclaimor!
-Don't Run On Your Own Computer, Use Only For Educational Purposes As This Virus Has The Potential To Cause Severe Harm
+Don't Run On Your Own Computer, Use Only For Educational Purposes And Don't Be Dumb

 ## Usage
 Step 1: Start a netcat listener: